JimFowler/books/Books20/Tools/doc/ajbbooks/theory.rst

 When ever it needs to read/write an entry to/from the ``_entryList``, it calls on the entry itself to handle this action.
 Entries are of type ``Class AJBentry`` defined in AJBentry.py.

+This also applies to the Xml file format.

 AJB Entries
 -----------